SykikXO/inno/README.md

 use commands to generate xdg-shell-client-protocol.h and xdg-shell-protocol.c in current directory.

-then compile using : "gcc -o execthis main.c -lwayland-client -lm"
+then compile using make in projects root directory.

 references:
 https://www.youtube.com/watch?v=iIVIu7YRdY0